fourkitchens/lando-d9phpunit/README.md

 This project purpose is so developers who need quick access to Unit testing tools can have an approach to easily do so using Lando.

+## Before starting
+It is worth mentioning that this little project presumes default landoconfiguration is in place, extra work might be done to adapt this repo to some local setups.

 ## Install
 To start on a fresh Vanilla Drupal 9 site.
 Do the following: